Which Valve Is Closed During Heart Relaxation

 Transcatheter valve replacement (TAVR) has emerged as a less invasive alternative to traditional open-heart surgery for treating aortic valve stenosis.
 This procedure involves inserting a new valve through a catheter, typically inserted through an artery in the leg, and guiding it to the heart to replace the diseased valve.
 TAVR has significantly improved outcomes for patients who are at high risk for surgery, offering a quicker recovery and reduced complications.

 The development of more durable and biocompatible prosthetic valves is another area of active research.
-Researchers are exploring new materials and designs to create valves that last longer, reduce the risk of blood clots, and minimize the need for future replacements.
+Which means researchers are exploring new materials and designs to create valves that last longer, reduce the risk of blood clots, and minimize the need for future replacements.
 Tissue-engineered valves, which are grown from the patient's own cells, hold promise for creating valves that are more resistant to wear and tear and less likely to be rejected by the body.

 The increasing use of artificial intelligence (AI) and machine learning (ML) in cardiology is also impacting the diagnosis and management of valvular heart diseases.
 AI algorithms can analyze echocardiographic images to automatically detect valve abnormalities and predict the risk of complications.
 ML models can also be used to personalize treatment strategies based on individual patient characteristics and predict the likelihood of success with different interventions.

-Moreover, there is growing recognition of the importance of early detection and prevention of valvular heart diseases.
+Also worth noting, there is growing recognition of the importance of early detection and prevention of valvular heart diseases.
 Risk factors such as high blood pressure, high cholesterol, and diabetes can contribute to valve damage over time.
 Promoting healthy lifestyle choices and managing these risk factors can help prevent or delay the onset of valvular heart diseases.

 Tips and Expert Advice